Call (415) 636-9700 Phone Mon–Fri 8a–8p · Sat 9a–5p

 Is TMS covered by insurance in California?

 Often yes for treatment-resistant depression with documented antidepressant failures, under California’s mental health parity law.
-Coverage for Deep TMS for OCD typically requires the Deep TMS protocol specifically.
 We handle prior authorization.

 Does TMS hurt?